sevmeyer/kcv-cpp/README.md

 A lightweight [KCV] library for C++17.

 - Only depends on the standard library
-- Does not throw exceptions (the underlying standard classes may throw `std::bad_alloc`)
+- Does not throw exceptions (the underlying standard classes may throw when they run out of memory)
 - Fully validates the format and encoding
-- Efficient memory usage
 - Logarithmic item lookup
+- Efficient read-only version
 - Single header
 - Hassle-free [Boost Software License]